ZSU-23-4MP Biała

 The ZSU-23-4MP "Biała" (pl.
 White, also the name of more than one small Polish river) is a Polish modification of the ZSU-23-4 Shilka self-propelled anti-aircraft gun.

+History

+The ZSU-23-4MP Biała was adopted in December of 2005 with a prototype delivered in February 2005.
+A contract for service on the vehicles between 2021 and 2024 was signed in November 2021.

+Description

 The ZSU-23-4MP "Biała" includes a new digital optical targeting system and 4 Grom surface-to-air missile launcher.
 The AZP-23 autocannons are equipped with modern ammunition and have an increased effective anti-aircraft range to about 3.5 km, 0.5–1 km more than the original ZSU-23-4.
 The Grom missiles' maximum range is about 5.5 km.

-Around 70 ZSU-23-4MP "Biała" self-propelled anti-aircraft guns are to be produced for the Polish army, as a cheaper alternative to the modern Polish 35 mm PZA Loara self-propelled anti-aircraft gun.